ufs-community/ufs-srweather-app/doc/ContribGuide/git-submodules.rst

 .. note::

-   Thank you to Janet Derrico (@jderrico-NOAA) [#f1]_ for authoring the summary of Git submodules on which this chapter is based. [#f2]_ It has been adapted slightly for use in the SRW App.
+   Thank you to Janet Derrico (@jderrico-noaa) [#f1]_ for authoring the summary of Git submodules on which this chapter is based. [#f2]_ It has been adapted slightly for use in the SRW App.

 What Are Git Submodules?
 =========================